 CRS Award Funds

 Research refers to the inquiry that harnesses knowledge, skills, and values to produce new knowledge or to make a new contribution to the discipline and it is recognized that this concept varies across the humanities, the creative arts, and the sciences disciplines.
-CRS provides funds to students and faculty to support undergraduate research and scholarship through the following awards.
+CRS provides funds to students and faculty to support undergraduate research and scholarship through a variety of awards.

 Supports travel expenses for student researchers who have been accepted to present their research at an external event (e.g., a conference, symposium, or exhibition).
 Students awarded travel funding must travel to the conference and be a significant contributor to the research project/creative work.

 Supports professional development opportunities for faculty involved in teaching and/or mentoring undergraduate residential students in research and scholarship.
-These funds support hosting external speakers for on-campus workshops, purchase of online or print resources, enrollment in a university course, or travel to conferences, all related to developing an effective and well-informed undergraduate research program (see Section IX of the QEP).
+These funds support hosting external speakers for on-campus workshops, purchase of online or print resources, enrollment in a university course, or travel to conferences, all related to developing an effective and well-informed undergraduate research program.

 Supports faculty or student research events hosted by LU schools/colleges for internal and/or external participants.
 These funds resource speaker honorariums, travel hosting, supplies, food services, advertising, printing, and monetary awards related to the execution of an effective research event.